Citadel-Station-13/Citadel-Station-13-RP/tgui/docs/component-reference.md

 Automatically renders as either a centered box, or a full window.
 Used for /datum/tgui_module's, which are interfaces that can act both as standalone and as embedded..

+Known bugs:

+- Do not use `fill` and `scrollable` at the same time on the Section-specific props, or it will mis-position and become invisible.
+- Scrollbars are broken.
+If you need one, put it on the parent window.

 **Props:**